BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 # PsyDoom MAPINFO documentation
 To help modding, PsyDoom supports a 'MAPINFO' lump which allows information like level & episode names, music selection and so on to be defined.
 The purpose of this document is to list the definition types supported and fields within those definitions.

 Some high level points to note:
+- The lump must be defined in a main IWAD file (not a map WAD file).
+Normally you would use the extension IWAD `PSXDOOM_EXT.WAD` to do this.
+It can also be present in `PSXDOOM.WAD`.
 - The syntax used is similar to the 'New ZDoom' format (see: https://zdoom.org/wiki/MAPINFO).
 - All block and field names are case insensitive.
 Camel case is recommended however for readability.
 - The MAPINFO lump is processed sequentially, from start to finish.
 This means that definitions like `ClearEpisodes` should be placed first before `Episode`.